GoBoat London Paddington: Review and Tips

 GoBoat London Paddington - Regent's Canal - Simone Says GO! - Travel blog

-Kids along the canal banks appear absolutely thrilled by the sight of us slowly motoring our way past.
+Kids along the canal banks appear absolutely thrilled by the sight of us slowly motoring our way past in the self-driving GoBoat.

 Everyone is in good spirits.

-Beneath them we start to make out the shape of The Tunnel (better known as Maida Hill Tunnel).
-It certainly is impressionable.
+Beneath them we start to make out the shape of Maida Hill Tunnel comes into focus.
+It is impressionable.

 Everything is pitch black except for the boat’s headlamp guiding us.
 We all inexplicably stop chatting and an eerie silence fills the air.

-We are afforded a rare look at grand properties that are obscured from pedestrian’s view on the regular street level.
+One of the most interesting things about taking a GoBoat along Regent’s Canal is that it gives you a rare glimpse of the grand properties that are obscured from pedestrian’s view on the regular street level.

 Shades of autumn are everywhere.
 As if she has not gloated enough, Mother Nature produces yet another treat: a rainbow appears in the distance!